dnhkng/MiSTer-PCB/README.md

  - Add the SDRAM to the DE10 Nano
  - Push the M3 16mm bolts through the base plate, the 3D printed sides, the DE10 nano, and into the brass risers.
+ - ** If you don't have the 3D printed side panels, you can use 2x M3 nuts as a spacer between the bottom panel and the DE10 Nano!**
  - Don't forget to either make a hole in one for the SD card, or insert the SD card now.
 ![order_bottom](Images/case13.jpg)
 ![order_bottom](Images/case15.jpg)